danielmoi/aquarium/notes/04-04-interfaces.md

 Because `AquariumFish` is abstract, we can't make instances of it directly.

-We need to provide SUBCLASSES that implement its MISSING FUNCTIONALITY.
+We NEED to provide SUBCLASSES that implement its MISSING FUNCTIONALITY.

+ie. Abstract classes are a way of enforcing how they are used.

 Let's create 2 subclasses!
 ```kotlin